-The low electrical resistance and low melting point coating on the steel create an electrical resistance system of six layers instead of two.
-Figure 2.1 shows resistance spot welding schematic for both uncoated and coated steels with their respective electrical resistances.
-The sheet coating changes the process of nugget formation and can have adverse effects on the electrode wear character as well [12].
-Upon heating, the coating will melt first [47], and the molten coating at each of the interfaces serves to reduce and equalize the contact resistances as shown in Figure 2.2 compared to uncoated steels [22].
+The zinc based coating on the steel worksheet has a lower electrical resistance than the steel substrate.
+A number of resistance elements in series can represent the spot welding process for both coated and uncoated worksheets (Figure 2.1).
+The sheet coating changes the process of nugget formation and can have adverse effects on the processes and rates of electrode degradation as well [12].
+Upon heating, the coating melts first [47], and the molten coating at each of the interfaces serves to reduce and equalize the contact resistances (Figure 2.2) compared with uncoated steels [22].
 The molten zinc at the faying interface is pushed to the periphery of the contact area where it forms an annulus which serves to shunt the weld current further reducing the resistance of the circuit [2].
-This effect is not seen to the same extent on the electrode-sheet interface due to the lower temperature at this interface as well as the geometry of the electrode contact faces.
+This effect is not seen to the same extent on the electrode-sheet interface due to the lower temperature at this interface as well as the geometry of the electrode-sheet interface.

 The change in resistance affects the formation of the weld nugget also.
-Studies have shown that the weld nugget in coated steels can develop as an annulus which grows to the full spheroid shape only if enough heat is supplied.
+The weld nugget in coated steels can develop as an annulus which grows to the full spheroid shape only if enough heat is supplied.
 Figures 2.3 and 2.4 show the formation of this annulus as well as an uncoated weld nugget cross section [14,23].
 If insufficient heat is supplied to fully fuse the entire weld area, buttons are created that could have a hidden defect.
 As the electrode degrades and current density is decreased, this change in nugget development produces irregular buttons and rapid electrode failure.
+Although this phenomenon occurs generally when welding coated steels, it may not be true for all cases.